 Positive Behavior Interventions and Supports (PBIS) is a proactive approach to establishing the behavioral supports and social culture and needed for all students in a school to achieve social, emotional and academic success.
 Attention is focused on creating and sustaining primary (school-wide), secondary (classroom), and tertiary (individual) systems of support that improve lifestyle results (personal, health, social, family, work, recreation) for all youth by making targeted misbehavior less effective, efficient, and relevant, and desired behavior more functional.

-St. Stephen’s is recognized by The Pennsylvania Positive Behavior Support Network (PAPBS) n for high fidelity implementation of Positive Behavior Interventions and Support (PBIS), publicly distinguishing school wide sites for successful implementation of PBIS.
-In 2017, St. Stephen’s Lutheran Academy (St. Stephen’s) in Zelienople, PA was one of 18 schools across the state – and one of only four schools in the western region, and the only private school – to earn implementation with fidelity at all three tiers of PBIS.
+St. Stephen’s is recognized by The Pennsylvania Positive Behavior Support Network (PAPBS) for high fidelity implementation of Positive Behavior Interventions and Support (PBIS), publicly distinguishing school wide sites for successful implementation of PBIS.
+In 2017, St. Stephen’s Lutheran Academy (St. Stephen’s) in Zelienople, PA was one of 18 schools across the state – and one of only four schools in the western region, and the first private school – to earn implementation with fidelity at all three tiers of PBIS.
+Since this time, St. Stephen’s has maintained this high degree of fidelity in our school.

 School as a Society Model